 Keith Perissi - Director

 Keith Perissi is the Director of the Joel A. Katz Music & Entertainment Business (MEBUS) Program at Kennesaw State University.
-Keith started his career in Atlanta as a touring musician and gained invaluable experience during his 15+ years on national tours and recorded five albums.
+Keith started his career in Atlanta as a professionally touring musician and gained invaluable experience during his 15+ years on national tours and recorded over five albums and multiple singles.
 Keith has a lifetime of experience in the fields of touring, promotion, talent management, talent booking, marketing, songwriting, audio/video engineering, concert and event production and entertainment business entrepreneurship.

 Keith was appointed to Georgia Film, Music and Digital Entertainment Office Advisory Board for Governor Brian Kemp in 2019.

 The Joel A. Katz MEBUS Program is a Grammy Museum Affiliate, and Keith has been a longtime Grammy Voting Member.

 Keith has extensive world travel experience that he gained during his years as a touring musician.
 He has worked professionally and toured throughout the entirety of the United States, Great Britain, Europe, and most parts of the globe.
 Through these experiences, Keith and his MEBUS team have created a vibrant London Study Abroad and Disney Study Away program for customized student learning and engagement opportunities with global entertainment businesses.